scfx/c8y-demos/docs/docs/thin-edge/how-to.md

 4. Click on the link to your tedge device which is shown on the console

-Check out the [USER GUIDE](./docs/USER_GUIDE.md) for more details on other commands that can be run.

 **Note**

 The tedge container has the following default SSH user which can be used with the SSH protocol of the Cumulocity IoT Cloud Remote Access (CRA) feature.